Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

 ### USIs for Batch Processing/Download

-Download USIs of filtered ReDU table which can be used for batch processing in various GNPS tools or raw data download.
+Download USIs of filtered ReDU table as tsv file which can be used for batch processing in various GNPS tools or raw data download.

-- **Important Note**:
-  - **This returns a TSV file**: This link returns the USIs from your filtered selection in a TSV file.

 - **How to Use**:
   1. **Download Data**: You'll download a TSV file with USIs of the filtered table.
 You can download raw data for those USIs in batch via the [command-line tool](https://github.com/Wang-Bioinformatics-Lab/downloadpublicdata).
 The tutorial for that tool can be found [here](https://github.com/Wang-Bioinformatics-Lab/downloadpublicdata) and on the next pages of this documentation.
   2. **Batch Molecular Networking or MassQL search**: You can paste downloaded USIs directly into the text fields of the workflows for [MassQL](https://gnps2.org/workflowinput?workflowname=massql_workflow) or [Molecular Networking](https://gnps2.org/workflowinput?workflowname=classical_networking_workflow).
 If you do not have a GNPS2 account yet, reach out to Prof. Mingxun Wang.

+- **Important Note**:
+  - **GNPS2 is a shared resource**: GNPS2 is a shared resource where the sceintific community can gain access to computational resources free of cost.
+For this reason batch processing of thousands if files via the downstream tooling described below (especially MassQL and Molecular Networking) will likely fail due to insufficient resources.
+However, if you still wish to do so you can always download raw data as described below and clone the [Github Molecular Networking repository](https://github.com/Wang-Bioinformatics-Lab/Classical_Networking_Workflow) or [Github MassQL repository](https://github.com/Wang-Bioinformatics-Lab/MassQL_Workflow) to on your local computer.

 ### Download Complete Dataset